 Militarily, there is no doubt that the Sikh empire, specifically under Ranjit Singh, was powerful.
 But not all victories were a result of bravery alone.
 There was tact and politics involved.
 The Sikhs defeated the Afghans but later allied with them.
 They also fought the Dogras and installed Afghan rulers in important cities (Srinagar and Peshawar).
-They won over Multan but let the Arab Emir rule it.
+They won over Multan but later let an Arab Emir rule it.
 And as soon as Ranjit Singh died, the empire was pretty much over.

 Even the Gurus and their immediate families were not faultless when it came to the power struggle.
 More than once in the history of the ten Gurus have there been factions that vied for power against rival factions, in the battle for succession and to ascend as the next Guru.
-These schisms appeared right at the beginning with Guru Nanak’s son Shri Chand and his followers termed as the Udasis.
-They controlled much of the Sikh religious narrative till the 20th century, when they were essentially excommunicated by the Singh Sabha Movement (dominated by non-Khatri Sikhs) that turned Sikhism into a far more homogenous and puritanical (and boring) movement.
+These schisms appeared right at the beginning with Guru Nanak’s son Shri Chand and his followers termed as the Udaasis.
+They controlled much of the Sikh religious narrative till the 20th century, when they were essentially excommunicated by the Singh Sabha Movement that turned Sikhism into a far more homogenous and puritanical (and boring) movement.

 Coming to the British rule, Sikhs, who are very proud of their military inclinations (which was propelled by the British construct of a ‘martial race’ although Sikhs aren’t a race), ought to know that they were essentially mercenaries fighting someone else’s wars.
 And while individual acts of valour stand out, the British drafted, specifically, the Sikhs and the Muslims from Punjab into their police and armed forces to prevent them from having a common interest with the Hindus in expelling the British from India.